We run a successful postgraduate research programme for UK and international students.

 AHRC Scholarships Postgraduate Research Funding: AHRC and College Studentships

 Those intending to study for PhD in the Department are able to apply for Arts and Humanities Research Council (AHRC) studentships and for College studentships through a single process.
 The AHRC studentships (stipend and fee waiver) are offered through the TECHNE Doctoral Training Partnership which is led by Royal Holloway and comprises six other universities in London and the South East.
-TECHNE offers a rich and diverse training programme for doctoral students with a focus on interdisciplinarity.
+TECHNE offers a rich and diverse training programme for doctoral students with a focus on interdisciplinary.
 The training programme is enhanced by input and placement opportunities provided by TECHNE’s 13 partner organisations (including the Barbican, Natural History Museum, Museum of London, BFI and Science Museum) in the cultural sector.

 The Department is also able to recommend students for College studentships (which may consist of a stipend and fee waiver or just a fee waiver).
 Approximately £380,000 is available for postgraduate studentships across the Faculty of Arts and Social Sciences.
 In the main College scholarships will be awarded by a Faculty Panel to students who are unsuccessful in their application for a TECHNE scholarship.